Buttery Carrot and Swede Mash

 Can I freeze Buttery Carrot and Swede Mash?

-Yes you can!
+Yes, you can!
 This recipe can be frozen, but please remember to do the following;

-• Freeze it as soon as it is cold enough.
+• Freeze it as soon as it’s cold enough.

-• Use a container or bag that is suitable for freezing.
+• Use a container or bag that’s suitable for freezing.

 Don’t forget to add a label with what it is, and on what date you put it in the freezer!